1. The atmosphere is the envelope of_____________.

 Explanation: Near the equator, air rises due to intense heating.

-48. The subtropical high-pressure belts are also called:
+48. The subtropical high-pressure belts are also called_____________.

 A) Doldrums